meerkat-cv/FrapiEye/README.markdown

 # frAPI Eye

-This is an Android project that encodes the video from the cellphone cameras in h264 and transmits through websocket to our on premise [facial recognition API][frapi].
+This is an Android project that encodes the video from the cell phone cameras in h264 and transmits through websocket to our on premise [facial recognition API][frapi].
 This enables our frAPI users to use the cellphone as a IP Camera while also geting the recognition and face detection results presented directly on the phone.

 For the video encode we used from [android-h264-stream-demo][demo_site], which is quite small and simple to use.
 And for the websocket connection we used [nv-websocket-client][websocket], which seems quite robust and very simple to set up.